Jayshan/fullstackpractice/README.md

 Looks like I managed to connect my Git repo to my GitHub account.
 Step 1 complete?

 Going to try another addition and then commit.

+Tried to remove the .DS_Store file from the repo without deleting it in my local directory.
+Let's see of it works!